Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Entrance to the Polynesian Cultural Center on Oahu.

 This is the premier Hawaiian cultural center on Oahu.
-They offer interactive presentations, hands-on Oahu kids activities, a luau, and even a theatrical evening show.
+They offer authentic island entertainment through interactive presentations, traditional hands-on activities, a luau, and even a theatrical evening show.
 Plus, they have stores and restaurants.

 It is run by the Church of Jesus Christ of Latter-day Saints (the Mormon church).
 They employ students from Brigham Young University Hawaii.
 Most of these students are from Polynesian islands and this is a way for them to earn money for school.